bitbender-8/cs-fy-project/backend/docs/auth0-setup.md

+# Configuring auth0

-# Setting up a post-login action
+## Setting up a post-login action

 1. Create an action called, "Add roles to payload", then copy and paste the following code: